Artvin: History

 Artifacts dating back to the Bronze Age and even earlier have been found.
 The area was part of the kingdom of Colchis and part of the Greater Armenia but was always vulnerable to invasions, first the Scythians from across the Caucasus, then the Muslim armies led by Habib, son of Caliph Uthman who controlled the area from 853 AD to 1023 when it was conquered by the Byzantines from the Sac Emirate linked to the Abbasids.

 The Principalities of Tao-Klarjeti arose out of the turmoils of the Muslim conquests in the Caucasus in the 7th and 8th centuries, succeeding the early medieval Kingdom of Iberia and latter leading unification of Georgian Kingdom.
 For a long time the region became a cultural safe-house and one of the most important religious centers of Georgia.

 The Seljuk Turks of Alp Arslan conquered the area in 1064 AD; but soon, it was briefly recaptured by the Georgians with the help of the Byzantines.
 But in 1081 Turkish forces led by Saltukoğlu Beylik managed to take it back with the aid of Malik-Shah I. With the collapse of the Seljuks, the Artvin area came under the control of the Ildeniz tribe of the Anatolian Turkish beyliks.

 The Kingdom of Georgia regained control over the region through Georgian-Seljuk wars.
-Taking advantage of Georgia's weakness through Mongol invasions, Turkmens started their incursions into south-western Georgia.
+Taking advantage of Georgia's weakness through Mongol invasions, Turkmens started incursions into south-western Georgia.
 The largely Georgian population of the region called on lord of Samtskhe, to assist them against the Turkmens.
 By the mid-13th century, the Jaqelis realm thus incorporated most of the mountainous areas of north eastern Anatolia.
-Various Turkmen clans fought for control over the area and this continued until the Safavids ultimately took advantage of the infighting and conquered the area in 1502.
+Various Turkmen clans continued to fight for the control of the area until the Safavids ultimately took advantage of the infighting and conquered it in 1502.

 The Ottoman Empire under Mehmed II defeated the Empire of Trebizond to bring the eastern Black Sea coast and the mountainous hinterland under their control.
 Subsequent expeditions into the mountains by Selim I and Mehmed Han Yusufeli gave them control of a number of castles and thus the whole district.
 Kara Ahmed Pasha, the vizier of Suleiman I formed the first Livane Sanjak with the name Pert-Eğekte.
 On 13 July 1551, with Skender Pasha's Ardanuç castle, the Ottoman control of Artvin was secure.
 Ahmed III's vizer Hasan Pasha founded the city of Batumi in the newly acquired lands of Ajaria and it became the hub of the area.